 Rice flour, the common flour substitute in gluten-free products, is higher in calories, higher in carbohydrates, and lower in nutrients than regular flour.
 It can cause more inflammation in our body.
 So my recommendation is to use make your own healthier options by using almond flour and coconut flour, which are very easy to digest.
 The healthy fats in nuts actually are nourishing to our brain.
 To read more check out: Secrets to Controlling Your Cravings Weight and Mood.

-Preheat oven to 325 degrees F. In a medium sized bowl, mix together almond flour, salt, butter, garlic and egg.
-Press pie crust into pie dish or tart pan.
+- Preheat oven to 325 degrees F. In a medium-sized bowl, mix together almond flour, salt, butter, garlic, and egg.
+Press pie crust into a pie dish or tart pan.
 Bake the crust for 12-15 minutes, or until it starts to lightly brown.

-Sauté the chopped spinach and onions in oil until the onions are translucent.
+- Sauté the chopped spinach and onions in oil until the onions are translucent.
 Turn the heat off and add the cheese and eggs to the spinach; mix until well combined.
 Pour the spinach filling into the pie crust and bake for 15-20 minutes, or until the filling is set and the eggs are fully cooked through.
-Makes 12 servings.

 Traditional Quiche = 334 calories, 12g fat, 9g protein, 27g carbs, 1.5g fiber